Future Trends UK – What’s Currently Trending in USA

 3. Agave Spirits

-Tequila and Mezcal are currently having a moment over in the US, the likes of which strike very comparable similarities between the gin boom that we’ve experienced ourselves the last half a decade.
+Tequila and Mezcal are currently having a moment over in the US, the likes of which strike very comparable similarities between the gin boom (read future predictions of gin when we met with watertons reserve gin manufacturers) that we’ve experienced ourselves the last half a decade.
 Early signs are already showing that agave spirits could very much be the next craft spirit boom to hit the UK.

 Traditionally, spirits like tequila or mezcal were only used as a party shot (definitely the case in the UK) or as a specific ingredient in cocktails.
 The mezcal and tequila trend is hitting everywhere besides the UK at the minute with Cao (an agave spirit bar) taking the spot of the best bar in Asia alongside the craft tequila trend currently sweeping the US.